blh5yb/FullStackDemoApp/README.md

 [Try it out here](https://barryhykesdemo.web.app)

 This is a simple application which I made to show case a few of my skills and abilities.
-The contact page end point is public.
+The contact page endpoint is public.
 Once you are authenticated, you can do variants crud from the private variants page which connects to private variants api endpoints.
 You can either regiser/ login with your own username and password or use my demo user credentials below.